-- actual costs (i.e. costs which are real and not estimated or budgeted) for: - personnel costs (unless declared as unit cost; see below), - subcontracting costs, - purchase costs (unless declared as unit cost; see below), and - costs of providing financial support to third parties (if provided for in the specific call conditions); - units (i.e. an amount per unit) for: - personnel costs of SME owners/natural persons not receiving a salary, - personnel costs calculated by the beneficiaries in accordance with their usual cost accounting practices (average personnel costs), - costs of internally invoiced goods and services calculated by the beneficiaries in accordance with their usual cost accounting practices, and - specific unit costs (if provided in the specific call conditions; see also Annex 2a of the grant agreement);
+- actual costs (i.e. costs which are real and not estimated or budgeted) for: - personnel costs (unless declared as a unit cost; see below); - subcontracting costs; - purchase costs (unless declared as a unit cost; see below); and - costs of providing financial support to third parties (if provided for in the specific call conditions); - units (i.e. an amount per unit) for: - personnel costs of SME owners/natural persons not receiving a salary; - personnel costs calculated by the beneficiaries according to their usual cost accounting practices (average personnel costs); - costs of internally invoiced goods and services calculated by the beneficiaries according to their usual cost accounting practices; and

-- flat-rate (i.e. costs calculated by applying a percentage fixed in advance to other types of eligible costs) for: - o indirect costs (25% flat-rate of the total eligible direct costs, excluding eligible direct costs for subcontracting, financial support to third parties and any unit costs or lump sums which include indirect costs), - lump sum (i.e. a global amount deemed to cover all costs of the action or a specific category of costs; if provided in the specific call conditions).
+- specific unit costs (if provided for in the specific call conditions; see also Annex 2a of the grant agreement); - flat-rate (i.e. costs calculated by applying a percentage fixed in advance to other types of eligible costs) for: - indirect costs (25% flat-rate of the total eligible direct costs, excluding eligible direct costs for subcontracting, financial support to third parties and any unit costs or lump sums which include indirect costs); - lump sum (i.e. a global amount deemed to cover all costs of the action or a specific category of costs, if provided for in the specific call conditions).